 Most human accomplishments so far in the 21st century have been the result of the relentless determination of scientists, astronomers and amateur astronomers alike.
 The recent mapping of the Milky Way Galaxy is a notable achievement by the European Space Agency, however one must note that buildings telescopes and conducting studies and research is much cheaper than actual human space exploration and that governments around the world that have taken a frugal approach to funding space exploration would rather continue to see developments like this than actually invest the political capital (consisting of social, economic and technological means) that are necessary for the development of human spaceflight, specifically in regards to space exploration by professional astronaut’s.
-With progress in space exploration remaining relatively stagnant in the 21st century we may have made tremendous progress in space exploration in the 20th century as the Late Astrophysicist Stephen Hawking mentioned but the next 100 years remain more uncertain.
-All aspects of human civilization (political, economic and social) must remain committed to colonizing Mars sometime in the middle of this century.
+Progress in space exploration remains relatively stagnant in the 21st century in contrast to the tremendous progress in space exploration in the 20th century.
+The Late Astrophysicist Stephen Hawking mentioned that the next 100 years remain more uncertain.
+All aspects of human civilization (political, economic and social) must remain committed to establishing a human settlement on Mars sometime in the middle of this century.
 This is imperative to all humans, focusing on utopian worlds in entertainment will not get us there but rather a commitment to the Sciences (to develop future scientists and in greater numbers), the Arts (to develop the political leaders of tomorrow) and the research and development capabilities of military’s around the world (it is R&D that got us the internet after all, not war).
 Committing to increased funding and more accessible training in these fields are crucial in achieving Hawking’s vision of a civilization capable of spaceflight to distant stars.